cdrice26/chefdeck/README.md

 # ChefDeck — Monorepo (Turborepo)

+> Note: This README is a mostly temporary, mostly AI-generated memo for use in initial setup of the desktop app.
+It will be replaced later.

 This repository contains ChefDeck as a monorepo.
-I moved the existing Next.js web app into `apps/web` and added a minimal Tauri + Vite + React desktop renderer scaffold in `apps/desktop`.
-This README explains the repository layout, how to run each app for development, and what you must do to finish the desktop/native setup.
+The Next.js web app is in `apps/web` and a minimal Tauri + Vite + React desktop renderer scaffold is in `apps/desktop`.

 ---

 ## Quick summary

-- The Next.js web application (original app) now lives at: `apps/web`
+- The Next.js web application (original app) is at: `apps/web`
 - The desktop renderer (Vite + React) lives at: `apps/desktop/src`
 - Minimal Tauri config placeholder: `apps/desktop/src-tauri/tauri.conf.json`
-  - You must run `tauri init` to produce native code and fully initialize Tauri
 - Root orchestrator is Turborepo: top-level scripts run dev/build across workspaces

 ---